Black shower doors are a huge trend but not as easy to incorporate into your new bathroom as frameless glass shower doors. Don’t make these mistakes!

 Mix it up anyway, so your bathroom doesn’t scream “We renovated in the black trend”.

 I would also choose a thinner grid or frame overall.
 The thicker frames get heavy looking very quickly.
 Then if you add a few more black elements along with the thicker frame, well you might not love your brand new bathroom as much as you should.

 In this modern bathroom (above) the grid is achieved through black grout.
 I think there should have been more of a mix in the mirror, lighting or cabinet colour, black in every element looks a bit predictable.
 But this bathroom did not hit the tipping point of TOO MUCH BLACK because the all the tile in this bathroom is white.
 Also, had the floor been grouted in black, the overall look would not have been as balanced.

-Bottom line, if you choose black accents in a white bathroom wisely, you can still end up with a classic and timeless look because one of the primary definitions of classic and timeless for me is that you end up with the flexibility of switching the colours whenever you want.
+Bottom line, if you choose wisely, black accents in a white bathroom can still look classic and timeless.
+Because one of the primary definitions of classic and timeless for me is that you end up with the flexibility of switching the colours whenever you want.
 The right amount of black with white can work and give you the option of incorporating other colours in the future.

 So that’s the lesson of the day my lovelies!
 Who is loving the black shower door trend?

 Post your questions below.

 If you are thinking about attending my Toronto Specify Colour with Confidence workshop April 1-3, we have 2 seats left!
 Register here.